List of medically significant spider bites: Brazilian wandering spiders

 Phoneutria nigriventer, the Brazilian wandering spider (a ctenid spider) is a large brown spider similar to North American wolf spiders in appearance, although somewhat larger.
 It has a highly toxic venom and is regarded (along with the Australian funnel-web spiders) as among the most dangerous spiders in the world.

 Based on one of the few pharmacological studies performed in the 1970s, Phoneutrias venom toxicity was more virulent than both Atrax and Latrodectus.

 As their name suggests, Brazilian wandering spiders are active ground hunters.
 If the spider has a reason to be alarmed, it will bite in order to protect itself, but unless startled or provoked, most bites will be without venom.
-Venom bites will occur if the spider is pressed against something and hurt.
-In this case, the high levels of serotonin contained in the venom, plus at minimum-strong chelicera, will contribute to deliver a very painful bite.
+Venom bites will normally occur if the spider is pressed against something and hurt.

 Children are more sensitive to the venom of wandering spiders.
 The spiders often make threatening gestures, such as raising up their legs, or hopping sideways on the ground, which might amuse a child to the point of reaching towards the spider.
 In humans, bites of this spider may also result in prolonged painful penile erections (priapism).
 Scientists are attempting to create an erectile dysfunction treatment that can be combined with other medicines out of the peptide that causes this reaction.